25 hours in the day?

-I read an article the other day from Good Housekeeping magazine that really got me thinking.
+I read an article the other day from Good Housekeeping magazine about 25 hours in a day, really got me thinking.
 I get the Good Housekeeping email, and the title of this one was “How to Fit 25 Hours in a Day”.
 My first thought was – why in the world would you want to?
 Longer days?
 No thank you!
 My days are long enough as it is.
 When I clicked through to the actual article, the title of the article was “10 Ways to Free Up an Hour of Your Day”.
 Now that might be a little more useful.

 It was, in fact, an article on time management.
 The tips were from Dorothy Breininger, author of Face Your Stuff or Stuff Your Face.
 Some of her tips are quite good.
 The first one was to batch your emails, texts and voice mails.
 They are a sneaking thief of your time.
 It’s not the actual responding to them that is the time waster, it’s the constant interruptions.
 It disrupts your train of thought, and you actually accomplish less.
 So estimate the number of times you check your devices during the day, and cut it in half.
 You’ll get more done.
 And more importantly, you will be more present to those you are with.
 With the advent of smartphones and tablets, we now have access to our voicemails and emails no matter where we are.
 Many of us have come to feel we must be constantly checking them, or we might miss something important.
 We have become slaves to our devices, often missing the really important things like a child’s excitement at seeing a bug climb up a flower because we heard the ding of a text message.
 If you have set times in your day to check and respond to all your messages, you will feel a lot less stressed in between.